Vaccination begins in Bangladesh camps to head off cholera outbreak

-COX‘S BAZAR, Bangladesh (Reuters) - The World Health Organization (WHO) began distributing 900,000 doses of cholera vaccine on Tuesday in Bangladesh’s camps for Rohingya refugees fleeing from Myanmar, as authorities rush to prevent a major outbreak of the deadly disease.
+COX‘S BAZAR, Bangladesh, Oct 10 (Reuters) - The World Health Organization (WHO) began distributing 900,000 doses of cholera vaccine on Tuesday in Bangladesh’s camps for Rohingya refugees fleeing from Myanmar, as authorities rush to prevent a major outbreak of the deadly disease.

 More than 10,000 cases of diarrhoea have been reported in the past week alone, the WHO said.